 Hereteach - Initial Teacher Training

-Hereteach Initial Teacher Training Alliance is a partnership of secondary schools and post 16 institutions in Herefordshire and south Shropshire.
-Lead institution, Hereford Sixth Form College and delivery partner St Mary's Roman Catholic High School (both of whom have been rated "Outstanding" by OFSTED), work alongside our accrediting Higher Education Institute, Worcester University (also rated "Outstanding").
+Hereteach Regional Training Hub is a partnership of secondary schools and post 16 institutions in Herefordshire and south Shropshire, helping to deliver the University of Worcester Secondary PGCE with QTS.
+Lead institution, Hereford Sixth Form College and delivery partner St Mary's Roman Catholic High School have recently been rated "Outstanding" by OFSTED, as has the University of Worcester School of Education.

 Why train with Hereteach?

 - Our Programme offers high quality provision leading to a PGCE with QTS.
 Once recruited, the trainees will work both collaboratively and independently, with a strong focus on individual support.
 Trainees will be engaged with their school from the beginning of September, developing relevant professional skills and learning from the wealth of experience that exists both within the schools and the University.
 Uniquely our trainees can access experience in post 16 and special school establishments as part of their training.

 - Expectations are very high and the learning environment is fun, yet challenging and designed to create outstanding teachers.
 High quality one-to-one guidance and support will be available for trainees along their journey to become exceptional classroom practitioners.